Ma Zhanshan: Manchukuo

 The units under Ma undertook ambushes along the major roads and badly weakened Manchukuo and Japanese troops in several engagements.
 In the “Ma Chan-shan Subjugation Operation”, the Kwantung Army transferred a large mixed force of Japanese and Manchukuo troops to encircle and destroy Ma's Army.
 Ma Zhanshan's troops, though seriously depleted from previous battles, escaped due to the laxity of the Manchukuo troops.
-In September, Ma Zhanshan arrived in Longmen County and established a relationship with the Heilungkiang National Salvation Army of Su Bingwen.
-In the “Su Ping-wei Subjugation Operation”, 30,000 Japanese and Manchukuo troops forced Ma Zhanshan and Su Bingwen to retreat across the border into the Soviet Union in December.
+In September, Ma Zhanshan arrived in Longmen County and established a relationship with the Heilongjiang National Salvation Army of Su Bingwen.
+In the “Su Bingwen Subjugation Operation”, 30,000 Japanese and Manchukuo troops forced Ma Zhanshan and Su Bingwen to retreat across the border into the Soviet Union in December.
 Most of these troops were then transferred to Rehe.

-General Ma Zhanshan commanded 3,500 guerilla fighters against the Japanese, conducting attacks such as a raid on the Manchukuo treasury, attacking Changchun, the capital, and hijacking six Japanese planes from an airfield.
+General Ma Zhanshan commanded 3,500 guerrilla fighters against the Japanese, conducting attacks such as a raid on the Manchukuo treasury, attacking Changchun, the capital, and hijacking six Japanese planes from an airfield.

 General Ma caused so much trouble to the Japanese that when his equipment and horse were captured, the Japanese presented them to the Emperor in Tokyo, assuming that he was dead.
 They were enraged to discover that he had survived and escaped.
 The China monthly review reported that "the persistence with which the Japanese telegrams reiterate and insist that General Ma Chan-san is dead is little short of comical".
 The Japanese, over the course of several months, continuously invented different versions of how Ma Zhanshan allegedly "died".

 After General Ma escaped, his men kept up the fight against the Japanese occupying forces.
 They seized 350 Japanese and Korean hostages and held them for weeks and kidnapped foreigners such as the son of a British general and an American executive's wife.